HadjerBellah/Game_Data_Analysis_project/README.md

       - Use the command `kaggle datasets download -d <dataset-path>` to pull datasets directly into your project.

 ### 3. Download NBA games data
-   - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
+   - **Data Source**: Use the Kaggle API to download the nba-games from Kaggle.
    - **Dataset Link**: the name of data(https://www.kaggle.com/datasets/nathanlauga/nba-games)
    - **Storage**: Save the data in the `data/` folder for easy reference and access.